 - 1/2 tsp garlic powder

 Drain the brick of tofu from the packaging water and cut into bite size cubes.
 Allow the cubes to sit on a clean tea towel or paper towel to get rid of excess water while you prepare the sauce.

-In a small saucepan heat 2 teaspoons of vegetable oil over medium-low heat.
+In a small saucepan, heat 2 teaspoons of vegetable oil over medium-low heat.
 Add minced garlic, ginger, and chili pepper flakes.
 Stir for 30 seconds to 1 minute until fragrant, being careful not to burn the garlic or ginger.
-Then add in remaining sauce ingredients and whisk together over medium heat until just bubbling.
+Add in the remaining sauce ingredients and whisk together over medium heat until just bubbling.
 Then whisk in the cornstarch and water mixture.
-Whisk frequently for 10-12 minutes until slightly thickened and reduced.
+Whisk frequently for 10 to 12 minutes until thickened and reduced.
 Remove from the heat and set aside while you prepare the crispy tofu.

-Heat 3 cups of vegetable oil in a medium sized pot to 375F.
+Heat vegetable oil in a heavy bottomed pot to 355°F to 365°F.

-Heat up the sauce again if needed.
-In 2-3 batches you can coat the crispy tofu with sauce by adding some sauce to a large bowl and tossing crispy tofu cubes until coated evenly.
+Heat up the sauce again if needed right before serving.
+In 2 to 3 batches, you can coat the crispy tofu with sauce by adding some sauce to a large bowl and tossing crispy tofu cubes until coated evenly.
 Serve over rice or vegetables.